 - 1″ quilted top with gel memory foam.

 All in all, we are impressed with the construction of the Bowery Hybrid, especially given its price point.
 For those who care, the Bowery Hybrid is manufactured in Brooklyn Bedding’s state-of-the-art facility in Phoenix, Arizona.

 By law, every mattress is required to include a flame retardant component.
 Many mattresses will use a chemical barrier, and the Brooklyn Bowery is no exception.
-Brooklyn Bedding says they do not use chemical fire sprays or chemical retardants in the actual mattresses, but do wrap the beds in high quality fire retardant socks.
+Brooklyn Bedding says it does not use chemical fire sprays or chemical retardants in the actual mattresses, but it does wrap the beds in high-quality fire retardant socks.
 The fire socks are made with a non-woven silica/rayon/polyester/cotton blend.

 Instead, the company recommends you spot clean with a mild detergent.
 (This is pretty standard in the bed-in-a-box industry.)
-We recommend while spot cleaning, you gently dab at the stain, instead of rubbing vigorously.
+We recommend gently dabbing at the stain instead of rubbing vigorously.

 You can’t flip the Bowery mattress, but Brooklyn Bedding recommends rotating it 180 degrees every 6 to 8 months.
 Rotating it regularly will help lengthen the mattress life, and prevent your body from forming deep impressions in the bed.

 Brooklyn Bowery Feel And Firmness